Hamsterz Life: Reception

-A review in GameZone thought that the game was much better than the two previous Petz Game Boy Advance games—Dogz and Catz—but still didn't hold up against Nintendogs.
+A review in GameZone thought that the game was much better than the two previous Petz Game Boy Advance games—Dogz and Catz—but still did not hold up against Nintendogs.
 The reviewer for Jeuxvideo found that the hamsters of the game lacked depth.
 On the other hand, Lucas Thomas, of IGN, thought that the "unstoppable quirk" was the games greatest asset, and that it was "weird, off-the-wall, funny".